Norwegian has one of the newest and greenest fleets in the world. High fuel-efficiency is not only good for the environment, but also for your wallet.

 Free in-flight WiFi

-Fly Norwegian, and you’ll have entertainment at your fingertips at any time with Video On Demand and an Award-winning entertainment system.
+Fly Norwegian, and you’ll have entertainment at your fingertips at any time, either with Video On Demand on your device on short haul flights or our award-winning entertainment system on long haul flights.

 Our 787 Dreamliners and 787-800s are fitted with the Boeing Sky Interior.
 This means improved passenger comfort, with mood lighting and more cabin space, amongst other things.